rllin/halo-wiki/observation-log.md

 ## Adding to the Log
 1. Click the "Create" tab
-2. Enter the serial number of the hardware you'
+2. Enter the serial number of the hardware
+3. Choose the type of hardware
+4. Choose the Activity and Write a Summary about the activity
+5. Upload a file, if necessary
+6. Initial it as yourself